-Join Eric Wing for an in-depth discussion in this video Generic tags, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Generic tags, part of Revit: MEP Families.

 - I want to make a type tag that pulls in the…abbreviation for the system it's on.…For Families, let's go New.…Let's go to Annotations.…Let's go generic tag this time, let's click Open.…Delete that note like we always do.…Now, we can't do anything until we specify…what this thing is going to be tagging.…So go to Family Category and Parameters.…What I want to do is I want to scroll down to Pipe Tags.…